-The GN&RC's role is to examine all issues falling within its scope of action under the GN&RC Charter[11] and to advise the Supervisory Board accordingly.
+The GN&RC's role is to examine all issues falling within its scope of action under the GN&RC Charter(1) and to advise the Supervisory Board accordingly.
 Its tasks specifically include a constant review of the independence of the Supervisory Board members against the criteria set out in the Supervisory Board Charter.
 In relation to governance matters, the GN&RC assesses the adequacy of the Company's corporate governance rules and practices, concerning the Company as a whole as well as the Management Board, the Supervisory Board and its committees.
 It continuously evaluates the Company's compliance against these rules.
-The GN&RC also monitors the Group's remuneration policy and related remuneration arrangements (fixed income, short-term incentive, long-term incentive and pension) for Management Board members and the remuneration and attendance fee arrangements for Supervisory Board members.
+The GN&RC also monitors the Group's remuneration policy and related remuneration arrangements (fixed income, short-term incentive, long-term incentive and supplementary contribution scheme in lieu of supplementary pension scheme) for Management Board members and the remuneration and attendance fee arrangements for Supervisory Board members.
 In relation to nomination matters, it develops profiles and screening criteria for Supervisory Board members and initiates proposals for the renewal and appointment of Supervisory Board and Management Board members.
 It also assesses the performance of Supervisory Board and Management Board members on a regular basis.